 - In a medium to large saucepan, combine the sugar, corn syrup, and water.
 Use a small spoon to stir until everything is combined, and then ditch the spoon.
-You don't want to stir any more or else it will cause the sugar to crystalize.
+You don't want to stir anymore or else it will cause the sugar to crystalize.
 If using a candy thermometer, which is recommended, clip it to the side of the pot and be sure it's completely immersed in the sugar mixture.

 - Bring the sugar syrup to a boil over medium-high heat until it starts to turn golden in color.
 Don't take your eyes off of it.
 If it appears to be browning unevenly, give it a gentle swirl to help it caramelize evenly.

-- When it turns a deep golden brown (around 300 degrees or so), lower the heat and then whisk in the butter and the cream.
+- When the caramel turns a deep golden brown (around 300 degrees or so), lower the heat and then whisk in the butter and the cream.
 It will bubble up like crazy, so be very careful and be sure you're using a large enough pot so it doesn't spill over the sides.

 - Once everything is combined, stop whisking and turn the heat back up to medium-high.
-Continue cooking until it becomes a few shades darker and reaches about 250 degrees (hard ball stage) on the thermometer.
+Continue cooking until it becomes a few shades darker and reaches about 250 degrees (hardball stage) on the thermometer.
 Remove from the heat.

-- Pour the molten caramel into an 8×8 pan that's been lined with parchment paper and coated with cooking spray.
-Sprinkle with a few generous pinches of flaky sea salt.
+- Pour the molten caramel into an 8x8 pan that's been lined with parchment paper and coated with cooking spray.

-- Whack the pan against the counter a few times to release any trapped air bubbles.
-Cool the caramel completely for several hours, or overnight.
+- Sprinkle with a few generous pinches of flaky sea salt.
+Bang the pan against the counter a few times to release any trapped air bubbles.
+Cool the caramel completely for several hours so that it's firm.
 This process can be sped up by placing the pan into the refrigerator or freezer.

 - Wrap the individual caramels in pieces of wax paper, twisting the ends to seal.
-Store at room temperature for up to 2 weeks, or freeze in an air tight ziplock bag for longer storage.
+Store at room temperature for up to 2 weeks, or freeze in an airtight ziplock bag for longer storage.